 Substance abuse happens everywhere, including on and off military installations.
-However, there are steps you can take to help reduce your child’s risk for substance abuse.
+Recent studies indicate that military children have higher rates of drug and alcohol use as well as a higher risk of developing an addiction.
+There are steps you can take to help reduce your child’s risk for substance abuse.

 How can I talk to my teen about substance abuse?

-The dangers of teen drug use include impaired driving, future health problems and increased susceptibility to addiction.
+The dangers of teen substance use include impaired driving, future health problems and increased susceptibility to addiction.
 Here are a few tips to help you discuss drug use with your teen:

 - Talk now.
 It might seem like your pre-teens are too young for a serious talk about substance abuse, but research shows that it’s not uncommon for children to be offered drugs or alcohol before turning 13.

 - Embrace honesty.
-Be prepared to answer questions about your experience with drugs.
+Be prepared to answer questions about your experience with drugs and show your own vulnerability.
 Sharing your own experiences or being open about any family history can make the conversation more relatable and allow your teen to learn from the past.

 - Avoid scare tactics.
 Focus on real risks for commonly abused substances.
 For example, discuss how marijuana can affect their performance on sports teams or put them at risk for legal trouble, or how alcohol abuse can lead to addiction and future health problems.

 - Get real.
-Brainstorm scenarios in which your teen may be offered drugs and work together to come up with some real ways he or she could handle each situation.
+Brainstorm scenarios in which your teen may be offered drugs or alcohol and work together to come up with some real ways he or she could handle each situation.

 - Stay involved.
-When possible, revisit the topic of drug and alcohol use.
+As with most difficult topics, it’s best to revisit the topic of drug and alcohol use.
 Get to know your son or daughter’s friends and their friends’ parents.
 Stay involved in their social activities.

 What warning signs should I look out for?